Average Cost of Replacing Hardwood Floors | CountBricks

 Subfloor Surprises

-A flawless top layer needs a flat base.
+A flawless top layer requires a flat base.
 Joist shimming, moisture-barrier installs, or plywood replacement can add $2–$4 per sq. ft.
-Our AI prompts the field estimator to ask probing questions—age of home, previous water damage, pet stains—so unexpected repairs surface early.
+Identify potential issues early to avoid unexpected costs.

 Finish Choices That Move the Needle